 HOW DID RELATIONSHIP COUNSELLING HELP?

 Initially, Travis and Beverly had hit a snag in their relationship because an agreement they had made earlier in their relationship did not seem to be working on the schedule they had set for themselves.
 Their couples counsellor was able to help them slowly begin to understand each other by drawing them out into the conversation and uncovering underlying emotions that were driving the couple apart in frustration.

-Another way in which counselling helped Beverly and Travis was that they learned improved communication skills through role modeling and examples in role playing conversations with their therapist and each other.
-Their couples counsellor, Samantha, strategically used the role play conversations as an opportunity to teach them about how to talk to each other and listen carefully about difficult topics, even if they were afraid of the answer that they might receive.
+Another way in which counselling helped Beverly and Travis was that they learned improved communication skills through role modelling and examples in role-playing conversations with their therapist and each other.
+Their couples counsellor, Samantha, strategically used the role-play conversations as an opportunity to teach them how to talk to each other and listen carefully about difficult topics, even if they were afraid of the answer that they might receive.

 As they were able to talk to each other more openly, Beverly and Travis were able to reconnect and reestablish the trust and common passions that had joined them in the first place.
 This revitalized their relationship, and even though they did not find a simple and direct resolution to their issue, they were able to find a more balanced and better understanding of each other.
 (This article is electronically protected – Copyright © Associated Relationship & Marriage Counsellors Sydney)

 If you and your partner want assistance on a particular aspect of your relationship, you may find that talking with a professional couples counsellor, psychologist or therapist may be helpful.
 For more information or to schedule a consultation with a qualified relationship counsellor, contact Associated Relationship & Marriage Counsellors Sydney.